xlab-si/xopera-tosca-parser/README.md

 ## Introduction
 xOpera TOSCA parser aims to be a lightweight parser component compliant with [OASIS TOSCA].
-The current compliance is with the [OASIS TOSCA Simple Profile in YAML v1.3].
+The current compliance is with the [TOSCA Simple Profile in YAML v1.3].

+*We are also testing experimental support for [TOSCA Version 2.0], which will become the main version after TOSCA 2.0 is released.*

 ## Prerequisites
 `opera-tosca-parser` requires Python 3 and a virtual environment.